pedroluizmossi/caching-x-lib/caching-core/README.md

 - Cache failures don't break the application flow
 - Errors are logged but don't propagate to callers
 - The system gracefully falls back to data source loading
+- Null value handling is transparent and error-free